spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/05-update-vm-configuration.md

 ---
 title: "Update VM Configuration"
 metaTitle: "Update VM Configuration"
-metaDescription: "Learn about updates you can make to a VM configuration using Spectro VM Dashboard."
+metaDescription: "Learn how to add disk storage and network interfaces to a VM using Palette."
 icon: " "
 hideToC: false
 fullWidth: false